)

 Overall, you may be able to get hearing aids at Sam's Club for about the same or even less than Costco, but this comes with some tradeoffs.
 Their selection is restricted to one company (Lucid) and—although Lucid generally makes good-quality devices—they may not have all the bells and whistles found in the global hearing aid brands (e.g., AI, motion sensors, a range of rechargeability and accessories options, etc).
 Additionally, Sam's Club hearing aids, unlike Costco's, are locked, meaning you cannot get them reprogrammed or serviced by a hearing care professional outside of the Sam's Club or Lucid Hearing Centers network.

-We think Sam's Club is a particularly good option if don’t know whether to choose OTC or prescription hearing aids.
+We think Sam's Club is a good option if don’t know whether to choose OTC or prescription hearing aids.
 Lucid makes a good selection of OTC hearing aids, like Engage, priced between $200 to $800.
 Sam's provides the added option of allowing you to get professional programming of these devices for $198—essentially transforming them into prescription hearing aids.
 Additionally, if you wish to return your OTC hearing aids within the trial period, you can choose to upgrade to prescription hearing aids instead.

 Kirkland Signature 10.0 (KS10) - What happened to the popular Costco house brand?